Four-year Grammar School

 The curriculum and the school educational programme can be downloaded here (available in the Czech language only).

 An applicant can obtain a maximum of 166 points for all parts of the entrance examination: a maximum of 100 points for the state examination and a maximum of 66 points for the school part of the examination.
-The students attending the first round of the entrance examinations will be ranked according to the results of both parts of the examinations.
+The pupils attending the first round of the entrance examinations will be ranked according to the results of both parts of the examinations.
 Those students placed between the 1st position and the position corresponding to the ranking of the student placed last within the capacity announced for the 1st round of the admissions for a given subject of study will be admitted to studies.
 Also those students who have gained the same number of points as the last listed applicant will be admitted to studies as well.
+The secondary evaluation for determining the order, in case of agreement of the point evaluation, is the average benefit according to point 1 (criteria for recognition of the school entrance exam).

 The entrance examination is composed from the evaluation of the following parts: